ESDeutekom/SelectionPhylogeneticProfiling/README.md

 ## Disclaimer
 This serves to share code and data for reproducibility.
 Due to the amount of data, we cannot share all the data.
 Most data is readily available.
-Any additional data can be shared upon request.
+Any additional (pre-made) data can be shared upon request.

 ## Contained directories and files
 Main analsyis notebook: Improving_prediction_Sonic_final.ipynb